Asteroid Terrestrial-impact Last Alert System: Context

 Major astronomical impact events have significantly shaped Earth's history, having been implicated in the formation of the Earth–Moon system, the origin of water on Earth, the evolutionary history of life, and several mass extinctions.
 Notable prehistorical impact events include the Chicxulub impact by a 10 kilometer asteroid 66 million years ago, believed to be the cause of the Cretaceous–Paleogene extinction event which eliminated all non-avian dinosaurs and three-quarters of the plant and animal species on Earth.
 The 37 million years old asteroid impact that excavated the Mistastin crater generated temperatures exceeding 2,370 °C, the highest known to have naturally occurred on the surface of the Earth.

 Throughout recorded history, hundreds of Earth impacts (and meteor air bursts) have been reported, with some very small fraction causing deaths, injuries, property damage, or other significant localised consequences.
 Stony asteroids with a diameter of 4 m enter Earth's atmosphere approximately once per year.
 Asteroids with a diameter of 7 meters enter the atmosphere about every 5 years, with as much kinetic energy as the atomic bomb dropped on Hiroshima (approximately 16 kilotons of TNT).
 Their air burst dissipates about one third of that kinetic energy, or 5 kilotons.
 These relatively small asteroids ordinarily explode in the upper atmosphere and most or all of their solids are vaporized.
 Asteroids with a diameter of 20 m strike Earth approximately twice every century.

-One of the best-known impacts in historical times is the 50 meter 1908 Tunguska event, which most likely caused no victims but which leveled several thousand square kilometers of forest in a very sparsely populated part of Siberia, Russia.
+One of the best-known impacts in historical times is the 50-meter 1908 Tunguska event, which most likely caused no injuries but which leveled several thousand square kilometers of forest in a very sparsely populated part of Siberia, Russia.
 A similar impact over a more populous region would have caused locally catastrophic damage.
-The 2013 Chelyabinsk meteor event is the only known impact in historical times to have resulted in a large number of injuries, with the potential exception of the possibly highly deadly but poorly documented 1490 Ch'ing-yang event in China.
-The approximately 20 meter Chelyabinsk meteor is the largest recorded object to have impacted a continent of the Earth since the Tunguska event.
+The 2013 Chelyabinsk meteor event is the only known impact in historical times to have resulted in a large number of injuries, with the potential exception of the possibly highly deadly but poorly documented 1490 Qingyang event in China.
+The approximately 20-meter Chelyabinsk meteor is the largest recorded object to have impacted a continent of the Earth since the Tunguska event.